mdgriffith/elm-optimize-level-2/transformations.md

 This transformation hasn't been attempted yet, but the idea is that if a constant is detected in a let statement, it can be declared moved to top-level instead of recalculated every function run.

 This is risky!
-You do less computation, but you are (1) moving a bunch of computation to happen on start-up and (2) the results are allocated but can never be freed and (3) you may have data locality issues.
+You do less computation, but you are (1) moving a bunch of computation to happen on start-up and (2) the results are allocated but can never be freed.
-This could be worthwhile in HTML though, where there is a x === y check on nodes: https://github.com/elm/virtual-dom/blob/master/src/Elm/Kernel/VirtualDom.js#L706-L709 So if two nodes were reference equal, you wouldn't have to ever diff them.
-I imagine this could be a big benefit if there was a long list where each element contained a somewhat large "constant" node for some UI thing. (edited)
+This could be worthwhile in HTML though, where there is a x === y check on nodes: https://github.com/elm/virtual-dom/blob/master/src/Elm/Kernel/VirtualDom.js#L706-L709 So, if two nodes were reference equal, you wouldn't have to ever diff them.
+I imagine this could be a big benefit if there was a long list where each element contained a somewhat large "constant" node for some UI thing.

 # Eta Conversion